src-d/guide/talent/hiring_process.md

 - For every meeting between the lead and the Talent Manager there will be a PR in the [minutes](https://github.com/src-d/minutes) repo and the job descriptions will be uploaded at the private repository https://github.com/src-d/company.

-- CTO and CEO should be added as reviewers (but should pause the process in case of delay in reviewing).
+- The CTO and CEO should be added as reviewers (but should pause the process in case of delay in reviewing).

 - The Talent Manager posts the job description through Lever on the source{d} website.